Physiological Functions of Cerebral Cortex

 Cerebral Cortex

-It acts as a centre for consciousness, and storages of experience.
-The bilaterally situated cerebral cortex of telencephalon is divided into a primary olfactory portion called the allocortex and a non olfactory portion called the neocortex, in mammals the allocortex is often called as the limbic system
+Cerebral cortex acts as a centre for consciousness, and storages of experience.
+The bilaterally situated cerebral cortex of telencephalon is divided into a primary olfactory portion called the allocortex and a non olfactory portion called the neocortex, in mammals the allocortex is often called as the limbic system.

 Isocortex

-Isocortex is the outer layer, that integrates and interprets sensory information to initiate voluntary movements.
-There are outer folds namely GYRI and grooves namely SULCI to increase the surface area of isocortex.
+The isocortex is the outer layer that integrates and interprets sensory information to initiate voluntary movements.
+It has outer folds, known as gyri, and grooves, called sulci, which increase its surface area.

-Increase in surface area increases number of neurons, there inter connections enhance functional complexity.
-In other vertebrates like reptiles, birds and amphibians the neocortex is absent or poorly developed.
+An increase in surface area leads to a higher number of neurons, and their interconnections enhance functional complexity.
+In other vertebrates, such as reptiles, birds, and amphibians, the neocortex is either absent or poorly developed.

-Allocortex regulates emotions.
-Cortex has definite cellular architecture and divided into six layers.
+The allocortex regulates emotions.
+The cortex has a distinct cellular architecture and is divided into six layers.

-1. Centre for voluntary movements-exerted by primary motor cortex Viz.
-Excitomotor cortex and is also responsible for highly skilled movements.
+1. Centre for voluntary movements – Exerted by the primary motor cortex, specifically the excitomotor cortex, which is also responsible for highly skilled movements.

 2. Centre for quick and phasic movements

-3. Centre for postural maintenance-exerted by supplementary motor area
+3. Centre for postural maintenance – Controlled by the supplementary motor area.

 4. Centre for stretch and postural maintenance

-5. Centre for major motor control-mediated by pyramidal and extra pyramidal tracts
+5. Centre for major motor control – Mediated by the pyramidal and extrapyramidal tracts.

-7. Frontal eye field of cerebral cortex is concerned with eye movement, pupillary dilatation and tear secretion
+7. Frontal eye field of the cerebral cortex – Concerned with eye movement, pupillary dilation, and tear secretion.

 8. Centre for reflex vocalization

-9. Centre for learning, memory processing and memory storage-compares past experiances and interprets the present experience
+9. Centre for learning, memory processing, and memory storage – Compares past experiences and interprets present experiences.

-10. Centre for mood, emotions and behaviour-like socializing
+10. Centre for mood, emotions, and behavior – Regulates functions like socialization.

 12. Centre for discriminative ability